ArchipelagoMW/Archipelago/worlds/noita/docs/setup_en.md

 ### Configure Archipelago Mod

 In the Options menu, select Mod Settings.
 Under the Archipelago drop down, you will see the options for Hostname, Port, and Slot name, where you can fill in the relevant information.
-There are also options to toggle redelivery of items when starting a new run and the number of kills required to spawn a chest.

 Once you start a new run in Noita, you should see "Connected to Archipelago server" in the bottom left of the screen.
 If you do not see this message, ensure that the mod is enabled and installed per the instructions above.